 Each spring, non-graduating enrolled students will have the opportunity to participate in the housing selection process for the following fall semester.
-Students who are not residing on campus but who wish to do so for the current or following academic year must fill out a Request to Change Housing Status Form (please see above).
-Prior to Room Draw, students will be sent an email confirming their housing status for the fall semester as shown in the school's central database, i.e.
+Students who are not residing on campus but who wish to do so for the current or following academic year must fill out a Student Status

-commuter, resident, off campus, abroad, etc. If this status is incorrect or if the student would like to change his/her status for the fall he/she should contact the Student Life & Learning Office for instructions on how to proceed.
+Change Form (please see above).
+Prior to Room Draw, students will be sent an email confirming their housing status for the fall semester as shown in the school's central database, i.e. commuter, resident, off campus, abroad, etc. If this status is incorrect he/she should contact the Student Life & Learning Office for instructions on how to proceed.
 A housing deposit is charged to the student account of students who have a housing status of resident for the following semester.
 This deposit will be posted on March 1st, and is refundable if the student notifies the College of their withdrawal or changes their housing status to non-resident prior to June 30th.
 The deposit is non-refundable if notification is made on July 1st or later.
 The College reserves the right at any time to assign students to a room with one or more open beds.